NNTmux/newznab-tmux/README.md

  * If something looks stalled, it probably isn't.
 If all 12 panes are still there, it is most likely, as it should be.

- * **misc/testing/update_cleanup.php** needs to be edited to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though
+ * You must edit **misc/testing/update_cleanup.php** in order for it to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though.

- * If you are running this on an OVH or kimsufi server, you may need to run sudo ./start.sh because they built grsecurity into the kernel.

  * Now all panes should be running smoothly.
-If any of the scriptns in the top 3 panes crash, the panes should remain open and you should be able to view the error messages.
-I hope this helps.
+If any pane crashes, it should remain open and return to the prompt.
+You should also be able to see the error that caused it to crash.

  * Join in the converstion at irc://moonlight.se.eu.synirc.net/newznab-tmux.

  * The development branch of this git is still under heavy development.
-To run the development branch:
+To run the development branch, type the command below and repeat then edit the edit_these.sh file.

     `git checkout dev`

- * Thanks go to all who offered their assistance and improvement to these scripts.
+ * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123.

 <hr>
  * If, you find these scripts useful and would like to offer a donation, they are greatly appreciated.
 Thank you